 To date, most of the job losses seem to be targeted toward younger workers, as many companies adopt a last-hired, first-fired approach to layoffs.
 Entry-level workers and independent contractors appear to be taking the brunt of these early layoffs, as companies scramble to ensure that they can continue to employ veteran and full-time employees.
 That has placed many part-time and temporary workers at risk for losing valuable working hours.

-Meanwhile, recent analysis from Moody’s Analytics suggests that as many as 80 million American jobs are at moderate to high risk due to the virus’ potential impact on the economy.
+Meanwhile, recent analysis from Moody’s Analytics suggests that as many as are at moderate to high risk due to the virus’ potential impact on the economy.
 As CNN notes, that’s more than 50 percent of the United States’ estimated 153 million jobs.
 27 million jobs are forecast to be at high risk, including those in industries like oil drilling, transportation, hospitality and leisure, travel, and temp services.
 Moody’s estimates that as many as 5 million of those 27 million workers could feel some impact--either through layoffs, wage cuts, or reduced work hours.

 52 million of those 80 million at-risk jobs are believed to be at moderate risk due to the virus.
 That includes jobs in manufacturing, retail, education, and construction.
 Moody’s analysis suggests that as many as 5 million workers in those moderate risk industries could end up losing substantial hours or becoming unemployed.